jp-praveen/Low_Thrust_Trajectory_Optimization/README.md

 # Mapped Adjoint Control Transformation for Low Thrust Trajectory Design

 Spacecraft trajectory optimization is a critical task in space mission design.
 The propulsion system of a spacecraft significantly influences the types of trajectories it can achieve.
-Over the past few decades, electric propulsion systems—characterized by high specific impulse but low thrust magnitudes—have revolutionized space trajectory design.
+Over the past few decades, electric propulsion systems characterized by high specific impulse but low thrust magnitudes—have revolutionized space trajectory design.

 Low-thrust trajectory design can be formulated as boundary-value problems, which are often challenging to solve due to:

-A small domain of convergence.
+- A small domain of convergence.

-The lack of knowledge about initial costates when using the indirect formalism of optimal control.
+- The lack of knowledge about initial costates when using the indirect formalism of optimal control.

 Estimating the missing values of non-intuitive costates is a crucial step in solving these boundary-value problems.
 By leveraging the costate vector mapping theorem, the Adjoint Control Transformation (ACT) method is extended to alternative sets of coordinates/elements for solving low-thrust trajectory optimization problems.
 This extension is called Mapped Adjoint Control Transformation (MACT).